- I-405 Improvement Project: More than 85 percent complete

 This $2 billion project will improve 16 miles of the I‐405 in both directions between SR-73 and I-605 through the cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach and Westminster.
 The project will add one general purpose lane in each direction between Euclid Street and I-605 and make improvements to freeway entrances, exits and bridges.
 Also, the project will add the 405 Express Lanes, incorporating the existing carpool lanes and a new lane in each direction between SR-73 and I-605.
 The general purpose lane portion of the project is funded by OC Go with a combination of local, state and federal funds.
 The 405 Express Lanes are separately funded and will be paid for by those who choose to pay a toll and use them.

-During 2021, OCTA continued significant work on replacing and reconstructing street crossings with wider bridges along the project corridor.
-The Talbert Avenue (April 2021), Edwards Street (September 2021) and Edinger Avenue (December 2021) bridges fully opened to traffic.
-These are one-stage bridges, which means they were closed to traffic during reconstruction.
-In addition, the Magnolia Street bridge was fully completed and opened to traffic in May 2021.
-This was the first two-stage bridge to be completed, which means that traffic was maintained on the remaining portion of the bridge while one half of the new bridge was reconstructed.
-Of the 18 total bridge replacements, 11 bridges are under construction and seven have been completed.
+During 2022, OCTA continued significant work on replacing and reconstructing street crossings with wider bridges along the project corridor.
+The Bolsa Chica Road (March 2022) and Heil Pedestrian Overcrossing (August 2022) bridges fully opened to traffic.
+In addition, the Fairview Road (May 2022) and Westminster Boulevard (August 2022) bridges were fully completed and opened to traffic.
+Of the 18 total bridge replacements, seven bridges are under construction and 11 have been completed.

-As of December 2021, the project was nearly 70 percent complete and is anticipated to be finished in 2023.
+As of December 2022, the project was more than 90 percent complete and is anticipated to be finished in late 2023.

-From SR-73 to El Toro Road, OCTA and Caltrans are working together to implement the I-5 Widening Project to address traffic volume, which is anticipated to increase 25 percent by 2045.
+From SR-73 to El Toro Road, OCTA and Caltrans are working together to implement the I-5 Improvement Project to address traffic volumes, which are anticipated to increase 25 percent by 2045.

-Located adjacent to the cities of Laguna Hills, Laguna Niguel, Lake Forest and Mission Viejo, the $577 million freeway improvement project is being built in three segments and includes numerous roadway, structural and operational improvements.
-Construction on all three segments is underway, with the first segment anticipated to be completed in 2023.
+Located adjacent to the cities of Laguna Hills, Laguna Niguel, Lake Forest and Mission Viejo, the $577 million freeway improvement project is being built in three segments and includes numerous roadway, structural and operational improvements, as well as soundwalls.
+Construction on all three segments is underway, with the first segment anticipated to be completed in 2024.

 Every trip begins with a local street or road.
 Keeping them in good shape is an important component of OC Go.

-Driving through multiple cities stopping at red lights can be frustrating and time consuming.
-OC Go helps synchronize traffic lights across the county to improve the drive quality.
+Stop and go traffic can be frustrating and time consuming.
+OC Go helps synchronize traffic lights across the county to make your drive less stressful.

-During 2021, OCTA implemented five projects that synchronized 66 signals along 262 miles.
+During 2022, OCTA implemented four projects that synchronized 180 signals along 48 miles.
 The corridors include:

-In May 2021, the OCTA Board of Directors also approved nearly $8.5 million to fund three new synchronization projects:
+In May 2022, the OCTA Board of Directors also approved nearly $16.2 million to fund five new synchronization projects: